Police: Virginia Mom Tried To Suffocate Newborn In Plastic Bin

 — Adrii Pavon (@AdriiPavon_) July 31, 2015

-In 2015, a 17-year-old North Carolina mom was arrested, after police say she brutally beat her newborn baby to death.
+In 2015, a 17-year-old North Carolina mom was arrested after police say she brutally beat her newborn baby to death.
 The teen mom was charged with murder and felony child abuse in association with the horrifying incident.
-A sad element in this case is the fact that the teenage mother appeared to be happy about being pregnant, and made several social media posts leading up to the birth of her son.
-In those posts she gushed about wanting to be a good mother who has goals to provide for her child.
+A sad element in this case is the fact that the teenage mother appeared to be happy about being pregnant and made several social media posts leading up to the birth of her son.
+In those posts, she gushed about wanting to be a good mother who has goals to provide for her child.

 Mum who killed newborn son by putting him in FRIDGE allowed home for Christmas https://t.co/Z3pILYDPko